Breed Rating (1 Reviews)

 Whippets have an obedient and sensitive temperament.
 Like their larger greyhound cousins Whippets love comfort.
 Quite happy to snooze beside you on the sofa and have the occasional belly tickle the Whippet will be happiest in an affectionate household that can pamper them.
 That said they are incredibly agile dogs who do love a chance to sprint and test out their immense speed.
 Easygoing when meeting new people and animals the Whippet is hard to fault.

-Health problems that may affect Whippets include cancer, epilepsy, autoimmune haemolytic anaemia (the dogs own immune system attacks its red blood cells), eye disease, skin problems (including allergies), heart disease, inherited deafness and chronic diarrhoea. .
+Health problems include eye conditions, cancer, epilepsy, autoimmune haemolytic anaemia (when the dogs own immune system attacks its red blood cells), skin problems (including allergies), heart disease, inherited deafness and chronic diarrhoea. .
 They are sensitive to anaesthetics.

 - Status: Common